iutools/iutools/doc/test-plan.md

    - Make sure the Word Entry window is NOT showing
 - Search again for 'inuksuk' to make sure the WordEntry window is shown
 - Search for a query that returns some hits but is not itself a word, ex: 'iglum'
   - Make sure that some hits are displayed, but that the Word Entry window is NOT SHOWN
+- Close the word info windows
+  - Search for word inuksuk and make sure that the info for the word is correctly displayed

 ## Spell Checker